Take a look at all the weird books available this fall! There are three releases from Lazy Fascist Press…

 “Dark and grim and surreal.” –Electric Literature

 Mondays suck.
 You get mugged, your car won’t start, you miss the bus, and your stylist burns a bald spot into your head.
 Suddenly you’re single and unemployed, and the only friend you have left is a cat.
 By Tuesday, you’ve been murdered.
 But death isn’t the end.
-You find yourself on an odyssey between weird worlds, reborn each time you die, stalked obsessively by the man who killed you.
+You find yourself on an odyssey between weird worlds, reborn each time you

 Even in death, you just can’t seem to catch a break.
 Call it Mercury in retrograde, call it Murphy’s law, call it . . .
 Shit Luck.
-GET IT HERE
+GET IT HERE.

 He was just another man with a drinking problem.
 Only, alcohol transformed this man into a beastly hulk named Piggly Swiggly.
 And since he’s always drunk, big and brutal Piggly has drowned his human half in a sea of booze.